Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Background and Notation

-\textbf{A Bayesian Neural Network with Latent Variables (BNN+LV)} enables more flexible noise distributions for BNNs by introducing a latent variable $z_n \sim \mathcal{N}(0, \sigma_z^2 \cdot I)$ for each observation $(x_n, y_n)$ ~\citep{depeweg2018decomposition}.
-It assumes the following data generation process:
+\paragraph{A Bayesian Neural Network with Latent Variables (BNN+LV).} A BNN+LV enables more flexible noise distributions for BNNs by introducing a latent variable $z_n \sim \mathcal{N}(0, \sigma_z^2 \cdot I)$ for each observation $(x_n, y_n)$ ~\citep{depeweg2018decomposition}.
+It assumes the following data generation process (Figure \ref{fig:dgm}):

 In this model, $z$ is independent from $x$, and can represent either white noise or meaningful latent explanatory variables.
 When $f$ is non-linear, BNN+LV is able to model heteroscedastic noise by transforming $z$.
-Inference for BNN+LVs involves learning the posterior distribution, $p(W, Z | \mathcal{D})$ (where $Z = \{z_1,\ldots,z_N\}$), over both network weights $W$ and the latent input $z_n$ for each observation $x_n$.
+Inference for BNN+LVs involves approximating the posterior distribution,

+(where $Z = \{z_1,\ldots,z_N\}$), over both network weights $W$ and the latent input $z_n$ for each observation $x_n$.
 When $Z$ represents meaningful latent variables, we may infer the latent information $z_n$ for each input $x_n$ by marginalizing $p(W, Z | \mathcal{D})$ over $W$.
 For a new input $x^*$, the posterior predictive is given by the expected likelihood under the posterior of $W$, and the prior of $z$~\citep{depeweg2018decomposition}:

-Note that we use the prior over $z$, $p(z)$, to compute the posterior predictive for a new input.
+Note that $z^*$ is sampled from the prior $p(z)$ to compute the posterior predictive for a new input.
 This is because, in BNN+LVs, the form of environmental stochasticity modeled by the latent input $z$ does not change between train and test time.
 As an example, suppose that the latent input for our model is $z\sim \mathcal{N}(0, 1)$.
-Given an observation $(x_n, y_n)$ in the training data, we may infer the values of $z_n$ that is likely to have generated $y_n$ given $x_n$, i.e. we compute the posterior $p(z_n | x_n, y_n)$.
-Note that the posterior $p(z_n|x_n, y_n)$ will generally not be concentrated around $z_n = 0$ (e.g. if the sampled noise $z_n$ is equal to 2 then the posterior $p(z_n|x_n, y_n)$ should concentrate around 2).
+Given an observation $(x_n, y_n)$ in the training data, we may infer the values of $z_n$ that is likely to have generated $y_n$ given $x_n$, i.e. we compute the posterior $p(z_n | x_n, y_n, W)$.
+Note that the posterior $p(z_n | x_n, y_n, W)$ will generally not be concentrated around $z_n = 0$ like the prior (e.g. if the sampled noise $z_n$ is equal to 2 then the posterior $p(z_n | x_n, y_n, W)$ should concentrate near 2).
 However, given a new input $x^*$ for which we want to make a prediction (i.e. we are asked to predict $y^*$ rather than being given the target), what we've inferred about the input noise for $x_n$ is irrelevant to the prediction task for $x^*$, since the latent input $z^*$ for the new input $x^*$ is generated randomly from $p(z)$ and is independent of $z_n$.